-In the past three months, and for the remainder of 2023, the Corporation has and will continue exploring Marban Alliance and Horizon, along with some specific target testing on Alpha, and may undertake exploration activities on its other properties, if it has sufficient resources and if it deems such activities are in the best interest of the Corporation and its shareholders.
+In the past three months, the Corporation executed drilling activities on its Marban Alliance, Horizon, and Alpha properties, along with some early-stage prospecting on its Launay, Peacock, and Matachewan properties.
+For the remainder of 2023, the Corporation will be conducting drilling on its Marban Alliance project, specifically the Nolartic Extension.
+Contemplated exploration for 2024 consists of follow-up testing on identified volcanogenic massive sulfide (VMS) targets on the Corporations Horizon project, along with other activities on its other properties, if it has sufficient resources and if it deems such activities are in the best interest of the Corporation and its shareholders.